Work towards ending homelessness

 Despite record government investment in social and affordable housing, some Queenslanders still fall through the cracks through no fault of their own.
 It’s particularly challenging for people who have low income and struggle with complex health challenges, past trauma or family instability.
 This makes it even more difficult to find and keep a home.
 It’s a vicious cycle that’s hard to break out of without help.

 Homes for Queenslanders strengthens the safety net we’ve put in place to help Queenslanders avoid homelessness.
-Last year, we provided $171 million to 90 non-government organisations to provide specialist homelessness services and helped more than 45,000 Queenslanders who were homeless or close to losing their housing.
+Last year, we provided $171 million to 90 non-government organisations to provide specialist homelessness services and helped more than 45,000 Queenslanders who were homeless or at imminent risk of losing their housing.

-Now we’re ramping up our efforts with more funding for specialist homelessness services, more emergency accommodation in the regions, and more help for First Nations peoples and young people.
+Now we’re ramping up our efforts with more funding for Specialist Homelessness Services, more short-term temporary accommodation in the regions, and more help for First Nations peoples and young people.

 We want the best for the people of Queensland.
 That’s why we’re doing everything we can to work towards ending homelessness across the state.